rlabeangeo/Credentials/rlabean-md-resume.md

 - Assist with interpretation of core geology into regional geology
 - Input geological characteristics into AcQuire database
-- Use Excel to create workbooks to test for proper sampling procedures to catch sampling errors and deficiencies prior to packaging
--nd shipment of samples
+- Use Excel to create workbooks to test for proper sampling procedures to catch sampling errors and deficiencies prior to packaging nd shipment of samples
 - Use Excel to create workbooks that automatically create cut-sheets drastically reducing post logging office work
-- Manage sampling and QA/QC of core to determine geochemical characteristic of core and to maintain proper NI 43-101 -ompliance
+- Manage sampling and QA/QC of core to determine geochemical characteristic of core and to maintain proper NI 43-101 ompliance
 - Train new geologists on NGM standard operating procedures, and local and regional geology of the Carlin Trend
 - Promote a safety centered workplace by attending and organizing safety meetings, rectifying any hazardous conditions or actions, and holding all individuals accountable to participate in a safe workplace